Western Michigan University

-Kimberly Dunn Adams is the director of choral activities at Western Michigan University, where she leads the University Chorale, Collegiate Singers, and Grand Chorus.
-She also teaches advanced conducting and choral literature.
+Kimberly Dunn Adams is the Director of Choral Activities and Assistant Professor of Music at Western Michigan University, where she directs the University Chorale, Collegiate Singers, Grand Chorus, and graduate program in choral conducting.
+She also teaches choral literature, choral conducting, and advanced conducting.

 Adams holds a Bachelor of Arts degree in religion from Oberlin College and a Bachelor of Music degree in vocal performance from Oberlin Conservatory, where she studied voice with Lorraine Manz and conducting with Hugh Floyd.
 She received the Master of Music degree in choral conducting from the Yale School of Music, where she studied with Marguerite Brooks and Simon Carrington.
 Adams earned her Doctor of Musical Arts degree in choral conducting with a minor in music theory at the University of Wisconsin-Madison, studying with Beverly Taylor and Bruce Gladstone.
 Additionally, she participated in the Oregon Bach Festival conducting master class with Helmut Rilling and was a fellow in orchestral conducting at the Conductor’s Institute at the University of South Carolina with Paul Vermel.

-An active member of the American Choral Directors Association, Adams has served as the Massachusetts ACDA Repertoire and Standards Chair for Women′s Choirs.
-She is also a member of Chorus America, the National Collegiate Choral Organization, the Conductors′ Guild, and Pi Kappa Lambda.
-Adams is a sought-after guest conductor, clinician and adjudicator.
+An active member of the American Choral Directors Association, Adams has served as the Massachusetts ACDA Repertoire & Standards Chair for Women’s Choirs and the South-Central-Lower Area Representative for Michigan ACDA.
+She is currently the College & Student Activities Chair for Michigan ACDA.
+She is also a member of the Michigan School Vocal Music Association, Chorus America, the National Collegiate Choral Organization, and is President of WMU’s Pi Kappa Lambda Chapter.
+Adams is highly praised for her energetic, positive, and insightful work as an honor choir conductor and is a sought-after guest conductor, clinician, and adjudicator.